 This, he continues, would have been a “bit of a shame” and came to the conclusion that the team should “attempt the challenge of finding a different range extender, based on hydrogen”.
 Closset and the team are now finalising the last of the design elements, with April pencilled in for the first at-sea trials.
 “We expect the ship to be fully operational – with the full hydrogen system – this year,” adds Closset.

-Another example can be found at Norway's Fiskerstrand Holding AS, which wants to build a hydrogen-powered ferry.
-The vessel is part of a wider project, HYBRIDShips, that aims improve awareness and knowledge of zero-emission propulsion systems.
+Another example can be found at Norway’s Fiskerstrand Holding AS, which wants to build a hydrogen-powered ferry.
+The vessel is part of a wider project, HYBRIDShips, that aims to improve awareness and knowledge of zero-emission propulsion systems.
 Fiskerstrand has set an ambitious goal of having the ferry ready by 2020.

 Hydrogen also has political support in the form of an EU commitment to invest in a new fuel cell system for marine purposes, as part of the Fuel Cells and Hydrogen 2 Joint Undertaking, which is represented by the European Commission, Hydrogen Europe, and research groups.